-Snapchat “Crowd Surf” stiches together everyone’s concert videos
+Snapchat ‘Crowd Surf’ stitches together everyone’s concert videos

 Target acquires transportation company Grand Junction to expand same-day delivery services